Decelostat: Components

 The main components of the Decelostat system are wheel speed/acceleration reader, controller and valve.
 The reader component is the unit that is attached to the axle journal in order to read speeds or acceleration/deceleration of the wheels.
 The function of the controller component is to detect the situations, such as a rapid deceleration in excess of the limit, in order to activate the valve unit.
 The valve unit manipulates air brake to reduce braking cylinder pressure of the affected wheels.
-This can be done by activating a dump value to release the air in the brake cylinder to the atmosphere.
+This can be done by activating a dump valve to release the air in the brake cylinder to the atmosphere.
 The valve unit may contain multiple valves such that it would close off the protection valve to block off any air from the line from entering the brake cylinder while opening the dump valve.

 In some models, the reader and controller components may be combined into one unit.
 For example, a system that uses flywheel to read and detect deceleration beyond the limit can directly send signal to the valve component.